 06 Jun How Can I Remove My Soon to Be Ex-Spouse’s Name from Our Mortgage?

 Separation and divorce are not only emotionally draining but also prompt some questions about the assets that have been attained during the marriage.
-The family home and attached mortgage is one of the first assets to question.
+The family home and attached mortgage are some of the first assets to question.
 Who gets the house?
 And, how can one spouse’s name be removed from the mortgage?
 Take a look at the following options for home-owning couples who are dealing with a separation or divorce.
-If you’ve decided to move out of the family home and into a house of your own, you’ll need a top quality removal company like Peak Removals Ltd, to make life that bit easier during such a troubling time.

 Refinancing the Loan